 Specifically, companies need a modern, multi-faceted solution that enables not only efficient predictive analysis and modeling, but also substantive action across the business: from building rich, dynamically updated, multi-dimensional segments to orchestrating individualized lifecycle messaging to target prospects and customers.

 Why predictive analytics is a vital resource for companies with big data sets

 The use of AI and machine learning at companies of all sizes and in various industries — from retail and ecommerce to financial services and insurance — continues to grow steadily.

 Three in five marketing professionals polled by CMO Survey in early 2020 indicated they expect to substantially increase their use of artificial intelligence technologies through 2023.

-More than 50% of marketers said they plan to generate customer insights from predictive technologies in the coming years.
+That includes tools that offer predictive analytics and modeling.
+More than 50% of marketers said they plan to generate customer insights from predictive solutions in the coming years.